MartinMtandi/OfferZenA24GroupSolutions/README.md

 ```
 ### REACT:

-### 14. React test step1:

-Create a react component that has a <div/> with a border.
-Inside this <div/> should be a <span/> that displays the ‘live’ width of the browser window at all times.
+### 14. React test step1: Create a react component that has a div tag with a border.
+Inside this div tag should be a span tag that displays the ‘live’ width of the browser window at all times.
 Keep in mind that the size of the window could easily be changed by the user and you should reflect this.
 ```
  import React from 'react';